How the NRC is Preparing for AI Technologies in the Nuclear Industry

 Regulatory Framework Applicability Assessment of AI in Nuclear Applications

 The NRC researches and collaborates with agency stakeholders, other Federal partners, and the international regulatory community to identify current AI standards and technical areas where regulatory gaps may exist.
-The NRC also considers unique aspects of AI applications, as outlined in Table 2, “Potential AI Technical Considerations for Regulatory Decision-Making,” of the AI Strategic Plan (NUREG-2261).
+The NRC also considers unique aspects of AI applications.
 In June 2023, the NRC began assessing whether the existing regulatory framework applies to AI in NRC-regulated activities.
 The assessment considers existing rules and guidance.
 The results will help determine if any regulations, guidance, or inspection procedures need to be updated or created.
 It will also identify potential training needs for NRC staff, such as inspectors and technical reviewers.
-The final report is expected to be published in Fall 2024.
+The final report was published in October 2024 (ML24290A059).

 To top of page